lawndoc/winbin.wtf/docs/Windows/System32/systemreset.exe/index.md

 ---
 title: systemreset.exe
 description: |
   The executable used for resetting the Windows OS back to a fresh install, with the option to keep files or reset everything to default.
-The program can be opened using Settings, running it in the System32 folder, or typing 'systemreset' in Command Prompt.
+The program can be opened using Settings, running it in the System32 folder, or typing systemreset in Command Prompt.
 file-size:
     min: "508KB"
     max: "508KB"